Startup new business problems in 2020. Creating your business customer persona!

-Well think that you are creating a character in a book.
+Well, think that you are creating a character in a book.
 Creation of a semi-fictional archetype that represents the key traits of your audience.
-It about developing a deep understanding your potential customer’s needs.
+It is about developing a deep understanding of your potential customer’s needs.

 Personas are a great tool to target and develop a brand design that is user-centric.
 Over time focus has shifted to the importance of the customer experience, and can be used to achieve that goal.

-Education & Career – What level of education did they complete?
+What level of education did they complete?
 How did they end up where they are today?
-What is current role / position?
+What is your current role/position?
 Role within the business?

-Industry or Industries & Companies – Type of service they deliver to their clients, can help measure your impact in the markets you’re targeting.
+The type of service they deliver to their clients can help measure your impact in the markets you’re targeting.
 Size and number of employees within the business.